 Step 3.3 - Negative voters withdraw their votes using the ballot desktop

 Step 3.4 – Co-chairs should use the Ballot Desktop function as needed to send multiple messages to negative voters asking them to withdraw their votes.
-It frequently takes 3-4 messages to achieve the desired approval levels (75% of combined affirmative and negative votes must be affirmative)
+It frequently takes 3-4 messages to achieve the desired approval levels (75% of combined affirmative and negative votes must be affirmative).
+When a negative vote is withdrawn, it is automatically changed to an affirmative vote.

 Step 4 – Achievement of Ballot Approval Level